Your fair lending analytics can be shaped by context

 As powerful as data analytics can be, the human element is critical

 There’s more to fair lending compliance than just checking boxes and reporting.
 Software tools can apply useful fair lending analytics to data, but that data can’t recommend actions.
-If you don’t know what the data means or how to follow up on the signals you’re receiving, it will be difficult to adequately mitigate fair lending risk.
-In some instances, it even creates more risk, which can derail your fair lending strategy.
+Adequately mitigating fair lending risk is difficult if organizations don’t know what the data means or how to follow up on indicators received.
+In some instances, action based on an incomplete understanding of the data can create even more risk and derail a fair lending strategy.

-Organizations also need to account for proper context that affects their fair lending data analysis.
-For example, the customer demographics for a bank located in an urban environment might vary greatly from one based in a rural area.
-If you’re only looking at raw data, a potential violation might be misidentified since the banks are drawing from customer bases that differ greatly in terms of race, ethnicity, income, and geography.
+Organizations must also account for proper context that affects their fair lending data analysis.
+For example, customer demographics for a bank in an urban environment might vary greatly from a bank based in a rural area.
+If only raw data is considered, a potential violation might be misidentified since the banks are drawing from customer bases that differ greatly in race, ethnicity, income, and geography.

-Data analysis can also be segmented by product and service to compare similar risks and practices, and that analysis can take into consideration the underlying business decisions that need to be made for a risk-based approach.
+Data analysis can also be segmented to compare similar risks and practices across different products and services.
+That analysis can take into consideration the underlying business decisions that need to be made for a risk-based approach.

-Your organization might benefit from having someone who can translate fair lending analytics into practical business language that provides meaningful recommendations and activities to help manage potential risks before they arise.
-Consumer compliance consultants who know both the regulatory expectations of the banking industry and can uncover anomalies in your fair lending analytics may even be more valuable than a strong data analytics platform.
+Organizations might benefit from the expertise of someone who can translate fair lending analytics into practical business language that provides meaningful recommendations and activities to help manage potential risks before they arise.
+Consumer compliance consultants who know the regulatory expectations of the banking industry and can uncover anomalies in fair lending analytics might even be more valuable than a strong data analytics platform that isn’t paired with the right expertise.

 Crowe can help you take a holistic approach to fair lending compliance